Il Palio, Italy

 Incidentally, this means that the final rider can play a hugely tactical game by going to the line when all the other horses are at sixes and sevens but it also delays the start in an unpredictable manner, 45 minutes in 2008.

-Reward – at the end of a week of the Stampede the winning cowboys can walk away with $100,000; at the end of Il Palio the winner is lucky to retain his whip as hat, shirt etc. are frequently ripped off by the souvenir hunting crowd.
+At the end of a week of the Stampede the winning cowboys can walk away with $100,000; at the end of Il Palio the winner is lucky to retain his whip as hat, shirt etc. are frequently ripped off by the souvenir hunting crowd.

 The inhabitants from the winning Italian village then go off to church to give thanks for their victory - after scuffling with rivals, of course.

-Public - the audience at the Stampede is kept at a safe distance from all proceedings; the public at Il Palio climb over the laughably low railings during the second lap of the race and some are inevitably knocked down and trampled.
+The audience at the Stampede is kept at a safe distance from all proceedings; the public at Il Palio climb over the laughably low railings during the second lap of the race and some are inevitably knocked down and trampled.

-Television – if you’re really bored, you watch the Stampede on TV; unless you like waiting in a mob you’re better off watching Il Palio on TV, getting repeats of the action from countless different angles, in slow motion etc.
+If you’re really bored, you watch the Stampede on TV; unless you like waiting in a mob you’re better off watching Il Palio on TV, getting repeats of the action from countless different angles, in slow motion etc.

-In summary, Siena's Il Palio is an amateur event steeped in history and local factionalism, brief in execution but long in build up, uncomfortable and dangerous for (some) spectators, hazardous for all riders and deeply dissatisfying for all but the winner (there are no runner up prizes), and typically European in organisation and purpose (regional pride).
+Siena's Il Palio is an amateur event steeped in history and local factionalism, brief in execution but long in build up, uncomfortable and dangerous for (some) spectators, hazardous for all riders and deeply dissatisfying for all but the winner (there are no runner up prizes), and typically European in organisation and purpose (regional pride).

 The Calgary Stampede is a modern day version of a traditional past-time with a multiplicity of attractions, activities, and participants from many countries, customised for a mobile world seeking instant gratification and motivated by moolah, comfort and convenience.
 All arrangements are unabashedly north American, carefully choreographed and run with Swiss-like precision.